deployphp/recipes/docs/hipchat.md

  - *message* - Deploy message, default is **Deployment to '{$host}' on *{$prod}* was successful\n({$releasePath})**
  - *color* - Message color, default is **green**
  - *notify* - Notify, default is **0**
+ - *endpoint* - API endpoint, change this if you run your own hipchat instance, default is **https://api.hipchat.com/v1/rooms/message**

 ```php
 // deploy.php